Democratic National Convention shows Joe Biden must listen to progressive voices to defeat Trump

 Will the Democratic party spurn the demands of its younger and increasingly diverse progressive wing?
 They will try to.

-This week, the Democratic National Committee quietly dropped its pledge to eliminate subsidies and tax breaks for the fossil fuel industry, saying it appeared in this year’s draft platform “in error”–despite appearing in the 2016 platform and being supported by both Biden and his running mate, Vice Presidential candidate Kamala Harris.
+This week, the Democratic National Committee quietly dropped its pledge to eliminate subsidies and tax breaks for the fossil fuel industry, saying it appeared in this year's draft platform "in error" -- despite appearing in the 2016 platform and being supported by both Biden and his running mate, vice-presidential candidate Kamala Harris.

 Then, the Biden campaign denounced respected Palestinian-American Muslim organizer Linda Sarsour, after she appeared on a livestream of a Muslim Delegates and Allies Assembly side-event to the DNC.
-Sarsour has publicly fought against racism, xenophobia, Islamophobia and antisemitism.
+Sarsour has publicly fought against racism, xenophobia, Islamophobia and anti-Semitism.
 She also supports the boycott-divestment-sanctions movement for Palestinian rights.
 A Biden spokesperson said Biden "obviously condemns her views and opposes BDS."

 Ady Barkan fired back on Twitter in solidarity:

-"I say this as a Jew and an Israeli citizen … the Biden campaign issued a vile and dishonest statement against my beloved sister Linda Sarsour, a fierce advocate for justice and freedom, and a leading antiracist and organizer against antisemitism.
+"I say this as a Jew and an Israeli citizen … the Biden campaign issued a vile and dishonest statement against my beloved sister Linda Sarsour, a fierce advocate for justice and freedom, and a leading antiracist and organizer against anti-Semitism.
 The Biden campaign must retract and apologize."

 If Joe Biden ignores, demoralizes or actively alienates his progressive base, he could pave the way for another Donald Trump victory, in what public intellectual Noam Chomsky has called "the most crucial election in human history."